pnp/sp-dev-fx-webparts/samples/angular-search/README.md

-## angular-search

-# Search Client-Side Web Part build with angular
+# Search Client-Side Web Part Built with Angular

 ## Summary
 Sample Search Web Part that illustrates how you can use Angular within the new SharePoint Framework